paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 2005—Pub.
 L. 109–59 amended section catchline and text generally, substituting provisions relating to investigations of safety hazards and security risks for provisions relating to investigation of safety hazards.

 #### Effective Date of 2021 Amendment
 Pub.
 L. 117–58, div.
 C, § 30012(b)(2), Nov.
 15, 2021, 135 Stat.
 909, provided that: “[Section 5329(k) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5329/k&num=0&edition=prelim), United States Code (as amended by subsection (a)), shall apply with respect to a State safety oversight agency on and after the date that is 2 years after the date on which the Secretary of Transportation issues the special directive to the State safety oversight agency under paragraph (5) of that section 5329(k).”
+[The Federal Transit Administration issued 31 special directives under subsec. (k)(5) of this section on Oct.
+21, 2022.
+See 89 F.R.
+83977.]

 #### Effective Date of 2015 Amendment
 Amendment by Pub.
 L. 114–94 effective Oct.
 1, 2015, see section 1003 of Pub.
 L. 114–94, set out as a note under [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.